Chart Color Schemes

 Infrastructure

-Cannon Hill has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Cannon Hill has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 29 projects likely impacting the area.
-Notable projects include East Village Cannon Hill, 60-62 Ludwick Street Residential Development, East Village Stage 2D, and East Village Commercial Tower.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 29 projects that may impact the area.
+Notable ones include East Village Cannon Hill, 60-62 Ludwick Street Residential Development, Rivermakers Masterplan, and Rivermakers Masterplan.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.